gabrielfu/solidity-math/README.md

 | `Uint248`  | `Int248` |
 | `Uint256`  | `Int256` |

+The base class of all classes is `BaseNumber`, which cannot be imported or instantiated.

 Each class also has a lowercase alias function for creating new numbers.
 You can use the class constructor `new Uint256()` or the alias function `uint256()`, which are equivalent.
 The created instance type will be `Uint256`.